pquiring/QSharp/readme.txt

   set CXX=/usr/bin/x86_64-w64-mingw32-gcc.exe
 you should also install the 'cygwin' version of Qt5 so the headers are in the correct location.

+Under cygwin you should also define: set CMAKE_LEGACY_CYGWIN_WIN32=0 to avoid cmake warnings.

 WebSite : github.com/pquiring/qsharp